wzhou7/WTT-R/README.md

 ```

-# Special Notes

-## Using Google Pretrained Word Vectors in R
+# Using Google Pretrained Word Vectors in R

 The Google Pretrained Word Vectors are available in a binary file.
 Since it is very large, we do not include a copy here.
 You can obtain it as follows: